Asian Markets Extend Global Rally As Trump Fuels Trade Deal Hope - UrduPoint

 The euro, however, extended Tuesday's losses after Draghi's remarks that weak growth and soft inflation could lead to further rate cuts to historic lows.

-He also batted off an accusation from Trump of currency manipulation, saying the ECB's mandate "is price stability".
+He also batted back an accusation from Trump of currency manipulation, saying the ECB's mandate "is price stability".

-Oil prices also pushed ahead after surging on hopes that a resolution to the trade war would boost demand for the commodity.
+Oil prices also pushed ahead -- sending regional energy firms soaring -- after rallying on hopes that a resolution to the trade war would boost demand for the commodity.
 Brent climbed almost two percent and WTI almost four percent Tuesday.

+Investors were also cheered by news OPEC had decided on a date for its next meeting with hopes the group and its other key producers led by Russia will extend output curbs beyond this month to soak up excess supplies.

+"Saudi Arabia is already cutting output ahead of the meeting...
+The de facto OPEC leader is also preparing to push for better compliance among producers such as Iraq and Nigeria," ANZ Bank said in a note.